 - When you ask about cheating, your partner deflects and avoids.
-If your partner is cheating on you, the absolute last thing in the world that he or she wants to do is talk about it with you.
-So when you introduce this topic in conversation, he or she may try to deflect and avoid.
+If your partner is cheating on you, the absolute last thing in the world they want to do is talk about it with you.
+So, when you introduce this topic in conversation, they may try to deflect and avoid.
 If you’ve confronted your partner about infidelity and been rebuffed, maybe with a message like, “If you trusted me a little more, maybe things would be better between us,” you should not let that override your gut sense that something is wrong in your relationship.

-Now, before you run off and tell your partner that you know that he or she is cheating because you spotted all nine of these signs in his or her behavior, you need to understand that it’s possible that he or she is not cheating.
+Now, before you run off and tell your partner that you know they are cheating because you spotted all nine of these signs in their behavior, you need to understand that it’s possible they are not cheating.
 That said, if you see these problems in your relationship, you still need to have a conversation about what’s going on.

 Either way, the good news here is that cheating is not an automatic death-knell for your relationship.
 It simply means that you and your partner have a lot of work to do if you want to stay together and move forward in a healthier relationship.